quarkly/elements/docs/grid.md

 # Grid

 Grids are simple containers for different tasks, e.g. to create the necessary arrangement of child elements.
-It is a tag `div` with display="grid" property.
+They are rendered (on the page) as the `div` tag with display="grid" property.
 Grids are composite elements.
-They can containing other elements.
+They can contain other elements.

 <img alt="grid" src="src/grid.png" width="800px">